terinjokes/StickersStandard/README.md

 ## Hexagon Sticker ##

 A **hexagon sticker** must be represented by a regular hexagon with the largest diagonals measuring 2 inches.
+The sticker must be oriented with a vertex positioned at the top.

 ### Integration Behavior ###